All Episodes

 They have decided in Georgia that they would like to come over after me.

-Um they use false reasons for wanting to come after me.
+They use false reasons for wanting to come after me.

-Georgia had never had a prosecutorial oversight committee, and all of a sudden, 14 minorities were elected to office to serve as district attorney, and now all of a sudden they need an oversight committee to look after district attorneys because they want to tell us how to prosecute and who to prosecute and where we should put our resources, as opposed to allowing the voters that put us in these seats to make those determinations.
+And now all of a sudden, they need an oversight committee to look after district attorneys because they want to tell us how to prosecute and who to prosecute and where we should put our resources, as opposed to allowing the voters that put us in these seats to make those determinations.

 Let me go to David Schoen and start with you, David.

-Uh, do you agree with Merrick Garland that we don't have any favoritism in our Department of Justice?
+Do you agree with Merrick Garland that we don't have any favoritism in our Department of Justice?

-Because I would argue in the documents case alone, there's there's no greater evidence that two Democrats were treated very differently than Donald Trump.
+Because I would argue in the documents case alone, there's no greater evidence that two Democrats were treated very differently than Donald Trump.

-Now back to yours.
+Now, back to yours.

-Um Merrick Garland, the timing and substance of Merrick Garland's statement could not be more outrageous.
+Merrick Garland, the timing and substance of Merrick Garland's statement could not be more outrageous.

 In my career, I have never seen this kind of political weaponization of the Department of Justice, as we've seen under the leadership of Merrick Garland.